pragma-/Plang/README.md

 The precedence values are large to give me some space to add new operators with new precedence.
 When the dust settles, the values will be made more sensible.
-Reminds me of ancient Basics like GW-BASIC and Basica that used line numbering!

 P | Operator | Description | Type
 --- | --- | --- | ---